andypayne/mldc/README.md

 An interaction term is an added expression for the coexistence of term 1 and term 2, with its own weight (c here).
 So the presence of both terms can be weighted as more significant than either individual term.

+## Hashing trick

+Useful for dimensionality reduction, to reduce memory usage, etc. Replace text terms by their hashes.